-The Field Representative's Manuals for 1997 forward provide other examples of strengthening activities, although these examples were not routinely shared with respondents.
+The Field Representative's Manual provides other examples of strengthening activities, although these examples were not routinely shared with respondents.
 These examples include "activities that require strenuous muscle contractions," such as resistance training, push-ups, and sit-ups.

 Interviewers asked about the frequency of strengthening leisure-time physical activities after collecting information about vigorous and light or moderate leisure-time physical activities.
 They directed respondents to "include all such [strengthening] activities, even if you have mentioned them before."